SumeetWajpe/SumeetWajpe/README.md

 I am a freelance  corporate trainer 👨‍🏫 for MEAN/MERN Stack technologies.
 I am young dynamic technopreneur who imbibes to look forward for great challenges and who is a strong believer in innovation.

-I deliver trainings on almost all Javascript libraries and Frameworks including but not limited to React, Redux(with toolkit), Redux Saga, NextJS, Gatsby, Vue, Node, GraphQL, Node, MongoDB, StencilJS & AureliaJS, Flutter.
+I deliver trainings on almost all Javascript libraries and Frameworks including but not limited to **React, Redux(with toolkit), Redux Saga, NextJS, Gatsby, Vue, Node, GraphQL, Node, MongoDB, StencilJS & AureliaJS, Flutter.**

 I am passionate and awed 😲 by possibilities the web 🌏 has to offer.
 As we all know web has evolved a lot from just serving static content to awesomely created dynamic SPA & PWAs in today's world.

-I deliver trainings for experienced industry professionals🥸, freshers😎& anyone who is passionate to learn web technologies.
-I understand  the requirement from stakeholders & prepare training contents as per the expectations.
+I deliver trainings for **experienced industry professionals🥸, freshers😎** & anyone who is passionate to learn web technologies.
+I understand  the _requirement_ from _stakeholders_ & prepare training contents as per the expectations.

-My trainings are 90-95% hands-on.🕺YES.
+**My trainings are 90-95% hands-on.🕺YES**.
 All hands-on & practical knowledge, no boring slides.
 With latest tools & products available the sessions are interactive and engaging.
 I have received more than 90% feedback for 95% of trainings conducted till date.

 I enjoy my work and in my leisure time I sing🎤, I ride 🏍️.